Handy tips to prepare for Zman Cheiruteinu, the holiday of freedom

 Is my home kosher-for Passover?

+Keeping a year-round kosher home is not the same as a “kosher for Passover” home.
 On Passover, eating chametz, or having chametz in your possession, is forbidden.
-(See “What exactly is chametz?” below) This mitzvah takes up the bulk of our Pesach preparations, as we search, clean and even scrub our homes to remove all remnants of edible chametz.
+This mitzvah takes up the bulk of our Pesach preparations, as we clean and search our homes, cars and offices to remove all remnants of edible chametz.

 What does this look like in practice?